TheCandidStartup/TheCandidStartup.github.io/_drafts/react-virtual-scroll-0-4-0.md

 ---
 title: >
   React Virtual Scroll 0.4.0 : Customization
-tags: react-virtual-scroll
+tags: react-virtual-scroll spreadsheets
 ---

 My `VirtualList` and `VirtualGrid` components use the same approach as [React-Window](https://github.com/bvaughn/react-window).
 A lean and mean implementation that focuses just on virtualization.
 This is not [SlickGrid](https://slickgrid.net/).
 The idea is that you can use customization to build whatever higher level functionality you need on top.

 {% include candid-image.html src="/assets/images/react-virtual-scroll/customized-grid.png" alt="Customized Grid" %}

-Which is handy, because the whole point of building these controls is so that I can build a spreadsheet frontend with them.
+Which is handy, because the whole point of building these controls is so that I can [build a spreadsheet frontend]({% link _posts/2023-10-09-paged-infinite-virtual-scrolling.md %}) with them.
 Unfortunately, the current implementation is rather lacking in customization features.
 Let's fix that and see if there's a path towards something more like a spreadsheet.

 # Component Structure